kyma-project/kyma/docs/kyma/docs/001-overview.md

 type: Overview
 ---

-Kyma is the easiest and fastest way to integrate and extend products in a cloud-native way.
+Kyma is the easiest and fastest way to connect and extend products in a cloud-native way.
 Kyma is designed as a centerpiece that brings together different external products and increases their agility and customizability.

 Kyma allows you to extend and customize the functionality of your products in a quick and modern way, using serverless computing and microservice architecture.
 The extensions and customizations you create are decoupled from the core applications, which means that deployments are quick, scaling is independent from the core applications, and the changes you make can be easily reverted without causing downtime of the production system.